 Is our food system the single biggest threat to the environment and our survival?

-Each topical area will be anchored by a provocative panel discussion setting the stage for a series of presentations, discussions, and fireside chats taking a closer look at the science, technology, and research tackling these important issues.
-In addition, we will also focus on two exploding industry verticals—plant-based and alternative proteins and cannabis.
+Each topical area is anchored by a provocative panel discussion setting the stage for a series of presentations, discussions, and fireside chats taking a closer look at the science, technology, and research tackling these important issues.

 Sessions Program Highlights